 Settled property: Quick Succession Relief

-If there are two successive charges on the settled property within a period of five years the tax payable on the second charge is reduced, and the reduction is a percentage of the tax payable on the earlier transfer - IHTA84/S141
+If there are two successive charges on the settled property within a period of five years the tax payable on the second charge is reduced, and the reduction is a percentage of the tax payable on the earlier transfer - IHTA84/S141.

-To qualify for the relief:
+To qualify for the relief

 - the first such charge must have increased the estate of the life tenant who was the holder of that interest and be determined by reference to the same settled property.
-(This second condition means in effect that, where the life tenant’s interest arose on or after 22 March 2006, it must be an immediate post-death interest, a disabled person’s interest or a transitional serial interest ([IHTM16061](https://www.gov.uk/hmrc-internal-manuals/inheritance-tax-manual/ihtm16061)) and thus increased his estate for Inheritance Tax (IHT) purposes).
+(This second condition means in effect that, where the life tenant’s interest arose on or after 22 March 2006, it must be an immediate post-death interest, a disabled person’s interest or a transitional serial interest (IHTM16061) and thus increased his estate for Inheritance Tax (IHT) purposes).

 This condition is satisfied if the earlier charge was an IHT charge on a relevant property (IHTM42161) trust, or was the lifetime charge on the transfer into the settlement.
 There are further details of this relief at IHTM22041.